 I can't pay my council tax

 Contact your local council if you are struggling to pay your council tax.
-Each council has its own scheme to provide relief to struggling households.
+Each council has its own scheme to provide help to struggling households.

 The government has confirmed it will provide a hardship fund for those affected most by coronavirus.
-Some of this will include council tax relief for those who need it most.
+Some of this will include council tax relief.
 Find your local council here.

 I can't pay my TV licence

-Contact TV licencing directly if you are struggling to pay and they can try and help.
+Contact TV licencing directly if you are struggling to pay.
 They have a reduced team so it may take longer to get through.

-If you are self-isolating and can’t make a payment at a PayPoint, it’s possible to make payments online and via phone.
+If you are self-isolating and can't make a payment at a PayPoint, you can make payments online and via phone.